NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 Online: EE bereavement support

-Call 0800 956 6000 (available seven days a week) or use the online bereavement support page.
+Use EE's online bereavement support page, or call 07973 100 150 (charged at your standard network rate) from any phone.
 EE is part of the BT Group — if the deceased also had a BT account, this is a separate account and needs independent notification.

 EE will need the mobile number or account number, a certified copy of the death certificate, and your own contact details.